 And when I sensed things were about to turn, I brought up the dress.
 It patiently waited on the hanger, dangling from a dresser knob.
 Once she remembered it, she eagerly got up and beckoned me to help her put it on.

-After a failed attempt to put it on feet first (the neck is too small to fit around her waist) she had her first meltdown of the day.
-I tried soothing her with words, but in the end it took silence and time for her to give it another try.
-This time we tried the head first approach, which worked, but then she got upset about that and broke down again.
-I tried calming her once more, this time pointing out how pretty the dress looked on her and asking if she’d like to look in the mirror to see for herself.
-While she didn’t bite at that, she did change her tune when I brought up the choice of what socks should complete the outfit.
-Socks are on, sunscreen is applied, and we are ready to move on.
-As we walk into the bathroom to brush her teeth, I hear something I was not prepared for:
+After a failed attempt to put it on feet-first (the neck is too small to fit around her waist), she had her first meltdown of the day.
+Next, we tried the head-first approach, which worked.
+I pointed out how pretty the dress looked on her and asked if she’d like to look in the mirror to see for herself.
+She didn’t bite at that, but she changed her tune when I brought up the choice of what socks should complete the outfit.

 “Daddy, I want makeup so I can look pretty.”